leona-ya/ansible-role-traefik/README.md

 ```

 ##### HSTS
 The HTTPS-Redirect middleware is activated by default when TLS is activated with the name `https_redirect`, which can be modified with the `traefik_middlewares_https_redirect_name` variable.
-If you wanna disable this middleware use the following environment variable.
+If you want to disable this middleware use set `enable` of the following environment variable to `false`.
+You can also customize the middleware with the variable.
 ```yaml
 traefik_middlewares_hsts:
   enable: yes